 Growing Gourmet And Medicinal Mushrooms is the most popular mushroom cultivation book I’ve had on the bookshelf since I started getting into this.
 There’s great information here, but this is another outdated book.
 If you’re getting into mushroom cultivation, this is the book where you want to start.
 The book goes through the different species you might be interested in cultivating.
 Also, it goes through the various parameters you’ll need to know to understand how to cultivate Mushrooms.

-The author shows a lot about sterile techniques and how even to build mushroom farms.
+The author shows a lot about sterile techniques and how to even build mushroom farms.
 Overall, it’s a handy reference to have on the bookshelf.
 If you’re interested in growing mushrooms on a small scale, this book is probably too much because it goes in-depth into many different topics.
 But if you do want to dive deep and learn more about mushroom cultivation, read it.

 Author: Paul Stamets